officiallysingh/spring-boot-problem-handler/README.md

 * If using relation databases then `spring-data-jpa` jar is detected in classpath and either `spring.datasource.url` or `spring.r2dbc.url` is configured
 * If using MongoDB then `spring-data-mongodb` jar is detected in classpath and `spring.data.mongodb.uri` is configured

+> [!NOTE]
-**Note**: Database type must be specified in `application.properties` in case application is using some relational database, it is used to autoconfigure [**`ConstraintNameResolver`**](src/main/java/com/ksoot/problem/spring/advice/dao/ConstraintNameResolver.java) to extract database constraint name from exception message to derive error key when database constraint violation exceptions are thrown.
+> Database type must be specified in `application.properties` in case application is using some relational database, it is used to autoconfigure [**`ConstraintNameResolver`**](src/main/java/com/ksoot/problem/spring/advice/dao/ConstraintNameResolver.java) to extract database constraint name from exception message to derive error key when database constraint violation exceptions are thrown.